bilal98ali/Chat-App/README.md

 ## What is PantherHub?

-PantherHub is an open-source, social media app aimed towards FIU's students (a.k.a "Panthers")—enabling users to upload and share photos, follow others, and chat with others via direct messages or group chats.
+PantherHub is an open-source, chat app aimed towards FIU's students (a.k.a "Panthers")—enabling users to upload and share photos, follow others, and chat with others via direct messages or group chats.
 Functionalities include: registration, login, profile, messaging, etc.

 ### Languages & Technologies Used: